bowenfan32/Zendesk-Ticket-Viewer/README.md

 Navigate to http://localhost:3000/ to view the app

 ## Testing
-Testing in done with Mocha, to run tests, simply run NPM TEST in root directory
+Testing is written using Mocha, to run tests, simply run NPM TEST in root directory